JohnMarohn/FreqDemod/docs/background.rst

    \end{array}

 It is useful to rewrite this equation in a more canonical form.
-Divide :eq:`eq:HO` by :math:`m`, and define new variables according to the following equations.
+Divide equation :eq:`eq:HO` by :math:`m`, and define new variables according to the following equations.

 .. math:: \frac{\alpha}{m} = \frac{\omega_0}{Q}, \: \: \frac{k}{m} = \omega_0^2, \: \mbox{and} \: \frac{F}{m} = \frac{\omega_0^2 F}{k} = A